snicolet/cassio/README.md

 - The text protocol could be similar to the examples in [torture.txt](https://github.com/snicolet/cassio/blob/master/src/carbon/torture.txt), for instance.
 The protocol has the same flavor as [The Othello Engine Protocol](http://cassio.free.fr/engine-protocol.htm) already used in Cassio for Cassio<->engine communications.
 - Cassio would have to be able to connect to the standard input/output in an efficient way, as there may be thousands of graphic primitives per second.

+## References

+Possible sources for inspiration (in no particular order)

+- Ingemar Ragnemalm in Trabskell 5 has the file QDCG.pas, which is quite a complete reference for the obsolete QuickDraw API from Apple.
+Probably a bit overkill for my needs, probably, but still useful. https://twokinds.se/yh/transskel5/
+- Roland Chastain has written several chess programs (both chess engines and chess graphical user interfaces) in FreePascal.
+Quite active, and he speeks french!
+His Github is a good central place for Pascal chess-related stuff: https://github.com/rchastain